KoenHHH/Home-Assistant-SVG/waterdrop.md

-# Animated Water Usage Card For Home Assistant
+# Water Usage Card For Home Assistant

 A visually appealing, customizable water consumption visualization card for Home Assistant that displays water usage readings as an animated water droplet with color-coded usage ranges.